slviajero/tinybasic/IoTBasic/MANUAL.md

 USR(0,x) returns an interpreter parameter or capability.
 The program can find out which platform it is running on.
 Please look at examples/00tutorial/hinv.bas for a list of the parameters and return values.

 Function numbers 1 to 31 are assigned to the I/O streams.
-Currently only USR(f, 0) is implemented for the I/O streams.
+Currently only USR(f, 0) is implemented for all I/O streams.
 They output the status of the stream.

 Function numbers 32 and above can be used to implement individual commands.
+See below for more information.

 ### CALL

 Currently only CALL 0 is implemented.
 Call 0 flushes all buffers.
 On POSIX systems it ends the interpreter and returns to the OS.
 On Arduino AVR and ESP the microcontroller kernel is restarted.

 CALL parameters 0 to 31 are reserved.
 Values from 32 on can be used for implementing own commands.
+See below for more information.

 ### SLEEP

 SLEEP n enters sleep mode.
 This is only implemented on ESPs and SAMD right now. n is the time in milliseconds.
 For ESP8266 the wiring for sleep mode has to be right.
 ESP32 can awake from SLEEP without additional wiring.
 ESPs restart after wakeup.
 An autorun program is needed for this.
 Once the restart happens, the program starts from the beginning.
 Reentry has to be handled in the program.
 On Arduino SAMD the interpreter uses the low power library.
 The program resumes after the sleep command.
 Sleep is experimental right now.

+### Stopping programs

+There are two mechanism implemented to stop programs.
+One listens to the default input stream, in general this is either default serial or the keyboard.
+The other monitors a pin.

+If BREAKCHAR is defined in the BASIC code, this character will stop the program if it is encountered in the input stream.
+It has to be found as a first character.
+Default BREAKCHAR is '#'.

+If BREAKPIN is defined, the interpreter will stop once this pin is pulled to low.
+By default, BREAKPIN is not defined, i.e. there is no BREAKPIN.
+This mechanism is for use cases where using BREAKCHAR is not practical.
+One can implement a separate stop button with it.

+### Extnding basic

+The BASIC interpreter has several mechanisms to extend the language set without having to work directly with the interpreter data structures.

+USR(N, X) with N greater than 32 will call the function usrfunction().
+It gets both arguments as values and can return one number as reault.

+CALL N with N greater than 32 will call the function usrcall().
+It gets N as an argument.

+@U is a special variable.
+Reading it will call getusrvar(), writing it will call setusrvar().

+@U() is a special array.
+Reading it will call getusrarray(), writing it will call setusrarray().
+In both cases the index is the array is passed on as argument.

+@U$ is the user string.
+It is read only.
+Reading it will trigger the function makeusrarray().
+It can pass an set of characters to BASIC.